-William Glick is a New York based playwright whose plays include Kin Folk (World Premiere, The New Colony 2016), The Bigot, Wilma, Through the Clouds I See Nuremberg, The Winter Farm, and the libretto for the children’s opera Cry Wolf (2017 Crane Prize for Performing Arts).
-His work has been developed with Northlight Theatre, The House, Chicago Dramatists, The New Colony, First Floor Theatre, and the Sewanee Writers' Conference.
-He has been a finalist for the Heideman Award and Bay Area Playwrights Festival and a semi-finalist for PlayPenn and the National Playwrights Conference.
+William Glick is a New York based playwright whose plays include Kin Folk (World Premiere, The New Colony 2016), The Bigot, Wilma, Through the Clouds I See Nuremberg, and the libretto for the children’s opera Cry Wolf (2017 Crane Prize for the Performing Arts).
+His work has been developed with Clubbed Thumb, Northlight Theatre, The House Theatre, Chicago Dramatists, The New Colony, First Floor Theatre, and the Sewanee Writers Conference.
+He has been a finalist for the Heideman Award and the Bay Area Playwrights Festival and a semi-finalist for PlayPenn and the National Playwrights Conference.
 His play Kin Folk was shortlisted for the 2016 Relentless Award.
-He is interested in making theater that depicts three-dimensional right wing characters and openly explores conservative thought.
-He received his BA from the University of Chicago and was a James Michener Fellow at UT-Austin.
+He received his BA from the University of Chicago and his MFA from the Michener Center for Writers at UT-Austin.
 He is currently a member of Clubbed Thumb's 2017-2018 Early Career Writers Group.

 MAY 2017: Cry Wolf won the Crane Prize for Performing Arts.